mkhellat/-nika--Development-of-Novel-Quantum-Algorithms/README.md

 Classiq has been to prepare a simple encoding, represent the Hamiltonian as a matrix, and evolve it using the Suzuki Trotter.

-Another important and now fixed issue is the decomposition of the Hamiltonian matrix in Pauli terms.
-In the end, it was decided to use
-$I, X, Z$ as the bases for the decomposition as it seems that `PauliTerm` induces an `unknown error` during program synthesis when complex or imaginary coefficients are provides as its argument.

 ### Project Presentation Deck:
 _Upload/ Link a 3min. presentation deck here._